threefoldfoundation/www_threefold_io/content/host/index.md

 ## The ThreeFold Dashboard

 The ThreeFold Dashboard is today's go-to-interface for hosters (farmers) and grid users.
-Create, update, and monitor your nodes, estimate your potential earnings, explore and find available nodes on the grid, and more.
+Create, update and monitor your nodes, estimate your potential earnings, explore and find available nodes on the grid, and much more.

 {% end %}